janosgyerik/backups/README.md

 - any additional arguments required by the given plugin, for example:
   - the `mysql` plugin doesn't require any additional arguments
   - the `paths` plugin requires a list of paths
+  - the `git` plugin requires a path to a Git work tree

 Note that all the backup configurations of a given period run all at once.
 For example all the daily backup configurations run at the same time.